Damitwhy/Going-Bananaz/README.md

 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign up page are from This Open Source site
-- The images used for the gallery page were taken from this other open source site